Apply For A Service Dog

 Request An Application

-If you meet all of the criteria and would like be considered for a service dog, request an application.
+If you meet all of the criteria and would like to be considered for a service dog, request an application.

 Become A Foster

 Leashes of Valor service dogs receive up to two years of training before they are paired with a Veteran in need.
 During that time, canines live with foster families.
 This vital network of volunteers provides love and care while teaching the dogs house manners and exposing them to the energy of work and family life.

 Fosters typically care for a dog for two to three months before the animal is rotated to a different household.
 The goal is to prepare our service dogs for any scenario they might encounter with their Veteran, whether they are single or raising small children, retired or working outside the home.
 Many of our foster families also have other animals in the home, including cats, chickens and goats.
 Service dogs-in-training have accompanied their fosters to gyms, schools, churches and even on vacations, just as they would with their Veteran.

-If you want to get involved in a great cause helping restore our nation’s Veterans with service dogs and you live within approximately 50 miles of our headquarters in Milford, Virginia, send us a message.
+If you want to get involved in a great cause helping restore our nation’s Veterans with service dogs and you live within approximately 60 miles of Fredericksburg or Richmond, Virginia, send us a message.
 We have short- and long-term opportunities available and provide all the training, vet care, food, and supplies, unless otherwise arranged.
 Get the answers to our most frequently asked questions.

 Apply For A Dust-Off Grant

 If you are in need of care for your working or retired service dog or K9 and can’t afford to pay for it, we are here to help.
 The Leashes of Valor Dust Off program can assist in covering these costs.